 The History of Data Visualization

 While modern data visualization is heavily reliant on technology, its roots go back centuries.
 From early maps and statistical graphics in the 17th century to William Playfair's invention of the line graph and bar chart in the late 18th century, and Florence Nightingale's famous coxcomb charts in the 19th century, the desire to represent data visually has a rich history.
 The advent of computers revolutionized the field, making it possible to create sophisticated visualizations quickly and efficiently.
-For those interested in technological advancements, the Evolution of Digital Twins offers a look into another rapidly developing field.

 A mock-up of a historical data visualization, like an old statistical chart or map